GraphReach: Position-Aware Graph Neural Network using Reachability Estimations: Experiments

 \textbf{Pairwise Node Classification (PNC):} Table~\ref{tab:pairwise} summarizes the performances in PNC.
 We observe a dramatic performance improvement by \name over all existing \gnn architectures.
 While \pgnn clearly established that encoding global positions of nodes helps in PNC, \name further highlights the need to go beyond shortest paths.
 Except in Communities, the highest accuracy achieved by any of the baselines is $0.73$.
 In sharp contrast, \name pushes the ROC AUC above $0.90$, which is a significant $\approx 40\%$ relative improvement, on average, over the state-of-the-art.

 \textbf{Link Prediction (LP):} Table~\ref{tab:link} presents the results for LP.
-Consistent with the trend observed in PNC, \name outperforms other \gnn architectures across both inductive and transductive settings.
-We observe that \pgnn and \name are significantly better than the rest of the architectures.
-This clearly indicates that position-aware node embeddings help. \name being better than \pgnn indicates that a holistic approach of encoding position with respect to all paths is necessary.
+Consistent with the trend observed in PNC, \name outperforms other {\gnn}s across inductive and transductive settings. \pgnn and \name are significantly better than the rest of the architectures.
+This clearly indicates that position-aware node embeddings help. \name being better than \pgnn suggests that a holistic approach of encoding position with respect to all paths is necessary.

 The second observation from Table~\ref{tab:link} is that the performance of position-\emph{unaware} architectures are noticeably better in transductive setting.
 Since transductive setting allows unique identification of nodes through one-hot encodings, traditional \gnn architectures are able to extract some amount of position information, which helps in the prediction.
 In contrast, for both \pgnn and \name, one-hot encodings do not impart any noticeable advantage as position information is captured through distances to anchors.